Competition Prep & Meet Strategy for Track and Field Athletes

 Meet day should not feel random.

-RYFT Athletics helps track and field athletes prepare for competition with better planning, smarter strategy, and a clearer understanding of what helps performance show up when it matters.
-Based in Englewood and serving the Denver metro, RYFT supports athletes with meet preparation that fits the event, the athlete, and the moment.
+Based in Englewood and serving the Denver metro, RYFT supports athletes with meet preparation that fits the athlete, the event, the season, and the moment.

 It starts before that.

-They also need a plan for how to compete well.
+Athletes do not only need workouts.
+They also need a plan for how to compete.

 warm-up planning

-race or attempt strategy
+race strategy

 competition-week adjustments

-The goal is not to overcomplicate competition.
+The goal is not to overcomplicate meet day.

-That is why competition prep should always reflect:
+Competition prep should reflect:

 the athlete’s event